 Dr. Ellis graduated from medical school with the Dean's Award for Research.
 He has received the University of Michigan H. R. Johnson Award for Leadership in Diversity and the Director's Award at the Ann Arbor Veterans Affairs Health System.

 Dr. Ellis has published more than 250 journal articles and book chapters.
 A citation analysis found him to be among the dozen most-referenced dermatologists in the world, reflecting the importance of his published papers in both dermatology and high-impact general medical journals.
 His papers in dermatology journals were cited 2009 times in a 14-year period.
 For his papers published in 5 "high-impact" general medical journals, he is the 3rd most cited first-author with 894 citations in a 16-year period including two of his papers each being cited over 200 times.

-His recent research activities have focused on health economics including cost-effectiveness and outcomes studies.
-He also maintains an interest in immunologic therapies of atopic dermatitis, psoriasis, and other dermatoses.
+Dr. Ellis maintains a research interest in immunologic therapies of atopic dermatitis, psoriasis, and other dermatoses.
+He has also studied health economics including cost-effectiveness and outcomes studies.
 Among his inventions in dermatology is a method for evaluating psoriasis called the Lattice System Physicians Global Assessment.

 In 2000, Dr. Ellis initiated the customer service program in the Department of Dermatology.
 Since then, the Department continuously has been ranked number one in patient satisfaction in the U-M Health System.
 Dr. Ellis is now assisting the University of Michigan Health System in improving Service Excellence.